plausible/website/_changes/you-can-now-export-all-of-your-analytics-in-a-csv-format.md

 You can even export a filtered view.
 Filter your dashboard by any metric and click on the download icon to get an export of that particular view.
 Segment the dashboard by any custom event such as external link clicks or 404 error pages to download those metrics.

 Want an even more granular way to export your stats?
-Take a look at our [sites API](https://plausible.io/docs/stats-api).
+Take a look at our [stats API](https://plausible.io/docs/stats-api).